neuroinformatics-unit/gsoc/GSoC-2025/cellfinder: 2D Image Support for Cell Detection (Arif Sultan).md

   - Support for 2D Blob Detection Algorithm in PyTorch (U-Net, ResNet etc.) alongside the 3D algortihm
   - Making sure the PyTorch model is on par accuracy with manually counting
-  - Modify classification logic for dual 2D/3D support while maintaining backward compatibility.
+  - Modify classification logic for dual 2D/3D support for cells/non-cells.
   - Add unit tests and write developer/user documentation.
   - Publish a blog demonstrating 2D pipeline results with visuals and examples.